 John Avins Scholarship

-This Scholarship is awarded to up to two undergraduate students in any year in the Science Schools who have attended any secondary school in Birmingham.
+This scholarship is awarded to up to two undergraduate students in any year in the Science Schools who have attended any secondary school in Birmingham.
 Such undergraduates who are registered in the 1st, 2nd or 3rd (not graduating) year of a scheme of study leading to the degree of BSc or B.Eng./MEng are eligible for the award.
 Value £250.
-This Scholarship was not awarded to Chemistry this year.

 Science Undergraduate Prize